digipolisantwerp/serviceagents_aspnetcore_deprecated/readme.md

         }
     }
 ```

+Since the service agent is registred as singleton, no state should be preserved inside the service agent class!

 The **AgentBase** class contains several protected methods to perform the basic http actions (get, post, put and delete).
 All the methods are async.